 Remember, you may have the same symptom in response to several kinds of food or a specific symptom for each different food.
 Keeping your reactions (both negative and positive) to foods recorded in your food diary is the best way to match specific allergens.
 Write down how you feel if a symptom develops even if you aren't sure if it is related to your meal.
 The diary can also be a place to record your other investigations (supplement and cosmetic trials, chemical sensitivity concerns, etc.).

 To stay symptom free during your recovery from food allergies and CRC, your best defenses are knowledge and self-awareness.
-Any or all of the following books can provide excellent guidance on your defensive strategies.
+The following books can provide excellent guidance on your healing strategies.

 Food Allergies Made Simple, by Austin, Thrash MD and Thrash MD